 How to avoid it

-To avoid committing the base rate fallacy, we need to work on paying more attention to the base rate information available to us, as well as recognizing that personality and past behaviors are not as reliable predictors of future behavior as we think they are.
-This requires us to be more effortful when assessing the probability that a given event will occur.
-It’s easier to fall back on effortless, automatic processes, which make decision-making much easier, however, this increases the risk of error.
-By being aware of this fallacy and taking an active approach to combating it, we can reduce the frequency with which we commit it and better understand the world around us.
+To avoid committing the base rate fallacy, we need to work on paying more attention to the base rate information available to us, as well as recognizing that individuating information is not a very reliable predictor of future behavior.
+Both of these require us to be more intentional when assessing the probability that a given event will occur.
+It’s easier to fall back on effortless, automatic processes, which make decision-making much easier.
+However, this substantially increases the risk of error.
+By being aware of this fallacy and actively combating it, we can reduce the frequency with which we commit it and better understand the world around us.

 How it all started

-One cannot discuss the topic of base rate fallacy without mentioning Kahneman and Tversky.
-Their 1973 paper, “On the Psychology of Prediction”9 described how the representativeness heuristic can lead us to commit the base rate fallacy.
-They illustrated this through the previously mentioned example of the Tom W. study, in which participants made their predictions based off of the personality sketch and forgot to account for the number of graduate students enrolled in each program.
+It’s impossible to discuss the base rate fallacy without mentioning Kahneman and Tversky.
+Their 1973 paper, “On the Psychology of Prediction,”9 describes how the representativeness heuristic can lead us to commit the base rate fallacy.
+They illustrated this through the previously mentioned Tom W. study, in which participants made their predictions based on the personality sketch and forgot to account for the number of graduate students enrolled in each program.

-Another early explanation of the base rate fallacy can be found in Maya Bar-Hillel’s 1980 paper, “The base-rate fallacy in probability judgments”.10 Here, this fallacy is described as “people’s tendency to ignore base rates in favor of, e.g., individuating information (when such is available), rather than integrate the two” (p.
-211).
-This paper points out the limitations of Kahneman and Tversky’s representativeness explanation, and provides an alternate theory explaining the base rate fallacy.
-Specifically, Bar-Hillel pinpointed perceived relevance as the underlying factor of this fallacy.
-She suggested that the more specific information is, the more relevance we assign to it.
-As such, we attend to individuating information because it is specific, and therefore considered relevant, and ignore base rate information because it is general, and therefore deemed less relevant to the topic at hand.
+Another early explanation of the base rate fallacy is Maya Bar-Hillel’s 1980 paper, “The base-rate fallacy in probability judgments”.10 She describes the fallacy as “people’s tendency to ignore base rates in favor of, e.g., individuating information (when such is available), rather than integrate the two.”
+The paper points out the limitations of Kahneman and Tversky’s representativeness explanation, and provides an alternate theory explaining the base rate fallacy.

 Example 1 – The cab problem

-Many people are inclined to respond that the probability that the witness correctly identified a green cab at night is 80%.
-However, everyone who gives that answer is committing the base rate fallacy.
-When taking into account the base rate information, which tells us that only 15% of the cabs in the city are green, the actual probability that the witness was correct is 41%.
-This probability is achieved through inferential statistics calculations, which take into account both the percentage of each color cab in the city and the likelihood that the witness correctly discriminated between the colors at night.
+Most participants guessed that the probability that the witness correctly identified a green cab is 80%.
+However, everyone who gives that answer is subject to the base rate fallacy.
+Remember that the base rate information revealed that only 15% of the cabs in the city are green, making the actual probability that the witness was correct 41%.
+This probability must be calculated using inferential statistics, which consider both the percentage of each color cab in the city and the likelihood that the witness correctly discriminated between the colors at night.

 Example 2 – How much will you donate?

 This demonstrates that, when no specific individuating information is available, we will use base rate information in making predictions.
-However, as soon as we have access to that individuating information, we latch onto it and use it instead, thereby committing base rate fallacy.
+However, as soon as we have access to that individuating information, we latch onto it and use it instead.

 What it is